 IT 251 - Advanced Operating Systems II.
 3 Credits.
-Provides the knowledge and skills

-necessary to install, configure and customize Linux computers in a complex-networking environment.
+Provides the knowledge and skills necessary to install configure and customize necessary to install, configure and customize Linux computers in a complex-networking environment.
 Maps to the Linux+ certification.

 IT 252 - Advanced Web Publishing.